1 9 6 6 (UK)

-Camberwick Green burst on to BBC1 on 3rd January 1966 for a run of 13 episodes.
+Camberwick Green burst on to BBC1 on 3 January 1966 as the latest addition to Watch With Mother and ran for 13 episodes.
 Two other series followed; Trumpton (1967 – also 13 episodes) and Chigley (1969 – again 13 episodes).
-They were all part of the Watch With Mother series of children’s programmes.

-Each of the series had their own particular locations.
+Each of the series had its own particular locations.
 Camberwick Green never strayed too far from the village green, Colley’s Mill or Pippin Fort.

 Trumpton was firmly based in and around the Market Square, and Chigley seemed to rely on travelling from Winkstead Hall via the Chigley Pottery to Treddles Wharf, with just enough time to get back to the Biscuit Factory for the six o’clock whistle.